-- 5.4.1 The uncertainty over future interest rates increases the risks associated with treasury activity.
-As a result the Council will take a cautious approach to its treasury strategy. - 5.4.2 Long-term fixed interest rates are expected to rise modestly and base rates are expected to peak at 5.25%.
-The Head of Financial Services, under delegated powers, will take the most appropriate form of borrowing, if required, depending on the prevailing interest rates at the time, taking into account the risks shown in the forecast above.
-It is likely that longer term fixed rates will be considered if borrowing levels remain relatively low. - 5.4.3 The 2007/2008 Capital Programme is to be funded mainly from the Council's capital receipts and government grants.
-However, following a detailed analysis the Head of Financial Services, under delegated powers, the Council now funds the Vehicle, Equipment and Systems Renewals with a combination of direct revenue financing and medium term borrowing.
-Several other schemes are also to be funded by direct revenue financing. - 5.4.4 Taking the above factors into account, and having regard to the Treasury Management Prudential Indicators and Limits on Activity, the strategy for borrowing is: - 1.
-To fund the capital programme requirements from the Council's own capital receipts and grants. - 2.
+- 5.4.5 The 2008/2009 Capital Programme is to be funded mainly from the Council's capital receipts and government grants.
+However, following a detailed analysis by the Head of Financial Services, under delegated powers, the Council now funds the Vehicle, Equipment and Systems Renewals with a combination of direct revenue financing and medium term borrowing.
+Several other schemes are also to be funded by direct revenue financing. - 5.4.6 Taking the above factors into account, and having regard to the Treasury Management Prudential Indicators and Limits on Activity, the strategy for borrowing is: - 1.
+To fund the capital programme requirements from the Council's own capital receipts, grants, direct revenue funding and borrowing as appropriate. - 2.
 The Vehicle, Equipment and Systems Renewals to be funded by means of medium term borrowing and direct revenue financing. - 3.
-To fund any projected overdrawn balances by appropriate borrowing.
+To fund any overdrawn bank balances by appropriate borrowing.